Mario Petrucci

-Mario Petrucci (born 1958) is a British-Italian poet, literary translator, educator and broadcaster, particularly active as a science poet and in Ecopoetry.
+Mario Petrucci (born 1958) is a British-Italian poet, literary translator, educator and broadcaster, known for his work in science-related poetry and in Ecopoetry.
 He was born in Lambeth, London and trained as a physicist at Selwyn College in the University of Cambridge, later completing a PhD in vacuum crystal growth at University College London.
 He is also an ecologist, having a BA in Environmental Science from Middlesex University.
-Breaking with his early scientific career, Petrucci increasingly focussed on his literary projects, becoming the first poet to be resident at the Imperial War Museum and with BBC Radio 3.
+After his early scientific career, Petrucci shifted to literary projects, serving as the first poet-in-residence at the Imperial War Museum and BBC Radio 3.
+ClimateCultures, in its profile of Petrucci, describes him as "among the earliest poets to publish the kind of ecologically-centred collection that poetry lists now readily identify as 'ecopoetry'.”

-Petrucci utilises poetry and film in a variety of educational, cultural and community settings so as to engage public or academic audiences with human conflict, environmental issues and science, whilst also encouraging an exploration of personal and historic memory.
-He has used many media channels to disseminate his work: his broadcasting experience includes BBC radio’s Kaleidoscope, London Nights, Sunday Feature, Night Waves, The Verb and the BBC World Service, as well as BBC TV.

-Between 2011 and 2013, Petrucci wrote a regular column for The Day Digest, offering philosophical reflections on art and society for Ukrainians during a period of political and cultural change; in 2022, the Kyiv Post published his Ukraine-themed war poem to mark the intensified conflict with Russia.
+Petrucci's work with poetry and film occurs in educational, cultural and community settings, addressing human conflict, environmental issues, science, and public and private memory.
+His broadcast outlets include BBC radio’s Kaleidoscope, London Nights, Sunday Feature, Night Waves, The Verb and the BBC World Service, as well as BBC TV.
+Between 2011 and 2013, his regular column for The Day Digest in Ukraine explored the philosophy of art and society, while in 2022 the Kyiv Post published his Ukraine-based poem in response to "challenging times".